FrancisRScallatino/basic-linux-ps-implementation/src/README.md

 ## bugs
 * was pulling wrong value from argv in GetProcList.c for comparisons to find if the user given process exists
     * fix: got some help from the TAs, found that getopt() pushes "non options" to the back of the argv matrix. since I use this earlier in the program I simply use the last index value to pull the user given PID
+* not really a bug but there was an issue where some processes returned a full path name from the caller
+    * used strtok() to "truncate" that path and pull the file name at the end of it.

 ### notes
 #### questions